memgraph/docs/gqlalchemy/how-to-guides/ogm/save-nodes-and-relationships.md

 language = Language(name="en")
 db.save_node(language)
 ```

-These methods will check if there is that node in Memgraph already and if not,
+These methods will check if the node is already in Memgraph and if not, create a
-create a new one.
-If it existed before in Memgraph, then internal id of that
+new one.
+If it existed before in Memgraph, then the internal id of that node in
-node in Memgraph remains the same.
+Memgraph remains the same.

 Next, let's say that John speaks English.
-You need to create and save
+You need to create and save a
-relationship `SPEAKS`.
-First, we have a class which maps to the relationship in
+relationship of type `SPEAKS`.
+First, we define a class which maps to the
-the database:
+relationship in the database:

 ```python
 class Speaks(Relationship, type="SPEAKS"):